cmdr-nova/cmdr-nova.github.io/webdev/goinglive/guide2.md

 Your Neocities account is now a temporarily mounted drive on your PC, where you can drag your website files.

 Once you've done all of this, and you're *sure* everything is uploaded, and nothing's missing, simply navigate to your site url!
-This is going to be the name your registered with on Neocities and then .neocities.org.
+This is going to be the name you registered with on Neocities and then .neocities.org.

 So, your-username.neocities.org.